Glass & Mirrors

 For regular cleaning, use a soft, dry cloth.
 For heavier stains, use a soft brush with a standard detergent and rinse with a solution of vinegar and water.
 Finish by wiping with a dry, lint-free cloth.
 Avoid using chemicals and abrasive cleaners, as these will damage the surface of the glass.

 Opaque glass originated in Venice in the 16th century.
-The translucent glass used for our lighting products allow for a translucent, soft light.
+The translucent glass used for our lighting products allows for a translucent, soft light.
 Wipe down with a damp cloth and a drop of mild detergent if needed.